bahrus/mount-polyfill/README.md

    });
 });
 ```

+If an element is moved from one parent DOM element to another:

+1)  dismount and disconnect events are both dispatched (order TBD).
+2)  When the element is added, if it is added within the rootNode being observed, it will dispatch event "connect".

 "mount" occurs the first time (and subsequent times) an element meets all the criteria ("sift.for", "whereSizeOfContainerMatches", etc), "dismount" occurs after an element that previously mounted, no longer matches all the criteria.